What can Traditional Chinese Medicine treat?

 Acupuncture is practically painless.
 The needles used are very fine; so many patients don’t even feel their insertion.
 Some patients feel a sensation similar to a pinch, but this subsides shortly thereafter.
 A sensation of heaviness, dull aching, tingling or warmth may be felt after the needle insertion.
 This is the sensation of Qi and is normal and desirable for a beneficial treatment.
 Almost all patients feel very relaxed during and after the treatment.

 How often and for how long will I need treatment?

 The length of the treatment course depends on the nature, severity and duration of the condition.
 Generally, patients are treated once or twice a week until the symptoms and root of the problem have been resolved.
-Most acute problems can be fixed quickly, while chronic conditions may require more time and effort.
+Most acute problems can be fixed quickly, while chronic conditions often require more time and effort.
 Seeking treatment early greatly reduces the length of healing time.

 How long does an appointment last?

 The first appointment lasts approximately up to 2 hours.
 During this time I will perform a thorough evaluation.
-TCM is a holistic medical system so we will address all aspects of your health in order to achieve optimal results.
+TCM is a holistic medical system so we will address all relevant aspects of your health in order to achieve optimal results.
 Subsequent appointments last approximately one hour.